GTPCNZ

 • Static diagram:

-• public explainer architecture diagram showing current reform pathway, tested gap, scaffold, toy explainer, evidence tracker and calibration readiness.
+• public explainer architecture diagram showing current reform pathway, tested gap, benchmark, educational explainer, evidence tracker and calibration readiness.

 • Dynamic figures: